Kub3rn3tesofficial/community/contributors/devel/sig-architecture/feature-gates.md

 has passed, the gate should be locked to the default value (`LockToDefault: true`).
-As with GA features, all references to the feature gate must be kept for a minimum of three releases after gate has been locked to the default value. the gate, al references to it, and all gated logic may be removed after those three releases.
+As with GA features, all references to the feature gate must be kept for a minimum of three releases after gate has been locked to the default value. the gate, all references to it, and all gated logic may be removed after those three releases.
 See [compatibility version](#compatibility-versions) for more details.

 For example: